 Another source of crucial errors are things that did not even happen!
-For instance, a task to import prices from a day-ahead market, which you depend on later for scheduling.
-We added a new CLI task called
+For instance, a (bot) user who is supposed to send data regularly, fails to connect with FlexMeasures.
+Or, a task to import prices from a day-ahead market, which you depend on later for scheduling, fails silently.

-For illustration of the latter monitoring, here is one example of how we monitor tasks on a server ― the below is run in a cron script every hour and checks if every listed task ran 60, 6 or 1440 minutes ago, respectively:
+For illustration, here is one example of how we monitor the latest run times of tasks on a server ― the below is run in a cron script every hour and checks if every listed task ran 60, 6 or 1440 minutes ago, respectively: